akhi4u/CRA2/README.md

 -- Install [VisTrails][vistrails] and [Docker][docker]

 ### Part 1:
-* Open the file <tb.vt> from folder P1 in VisTrails and execue the workflow.
+* Open the file <tb.vt> from folder P1 in VisTrails and execute the workflow.

 ### Base: [Image] [Base]
 * Part 2 and 3 use the Base image.